 Weather concerns in New Zealand and reduced online availability have been behind the positive GDT results that have kicked off the new year.
 Looking ahead, the size of the EU spring peak will be the critical factor influencing milk value for the remainder of the year and into 2018/19.
 Our outlook for the CMV is here.

 About the Commodity Milk Value

-Between 2011/12 and 2015/16 has averaged over 80% of final farmgate returns – ranging between 70% and 95% of the final average price paid by manufacturers in southern Australia.
+Between 2011/12 and 2016/17 the CMV has averaged around 80% of final southern farmgate returns – ranging between 70% and 95% of the final average price paid by manufacturers in southern Australia.